Minor League Standings for Texas Teams

 About twenty-five minutes before the game, the guys in the box went to get something to eat, leaving me and one other guy in the press box, Tepid Participation.
 (If you haven’t read his stuff, I highly recommend it.
 Here’s a link: http://tepidparticipation.com/) He invited to come watch Frisco starter Carlos Pimentel warm-up.
 I obliged and we took the elevator back to field level and walked to the Frisco bullpen.
 He told me Pimentel has great stuff, but has command issues.

 His pitches were moving pretty well and he was hitting his spots very well.
 It was getting close to game time, so Tepid and I went back up to the box and talked for a few minutes while we waited.
 The team had the Masters on a TV in the box and we watched Andy Scott drive one onto the fairway.
 The national anthem was then upon us.
 Pimentel did well in the first inning allowing only 1 hit.
 J.C.
 Sulubran was starting for the Naturals and he allowed a walked, but no hits.
 Nothing happened until Roughriders’ outfielder Ryan Strausborger hit a 3-run home run in he bottom of the second.
 In the top of the third, Northwest Arkansas got a run back with a double by infielder Matt Fields.
 But Frisco struck again in the bottom half of the inning, with Alex Bucholz hitting a 3-run homer.
 In the bottom of the 4th Frisco infielder Brett Nichols hit a single to left field to drive in a run.
 In the bottom of the sixth, he hit a 2-run home run The bottom of the seventh inning was the first 1-2-3 inning of the game.
 Jake Brigham was in for Frisco for the final three innings and he was credited with the save after getting Northwest Arkansas outfielder Brett Eibner to fly-out to right field to end it.
 Frisco won by a score of 9-2.
 Pimentel got the win and Sulubran got the loss, with Brigham getting the save.
 Attendance for the game was9,259.
 Pimentel actually had his stuff working and was hitting his spots very well.
 After the game it was kids run the bases.
 Sadly I didn’t go do that.
+I had a fantastic time and would again like to thank Alex Vispoli, Scott Arnold, Grant Nelson and all the guys in the box.
+Hopefully I’ll be back soon.

 Top MLB Payrolls for 2013